ParthKulkarni445/Vitalynx/README.md

-# Electronic Health Records (EHR) using Blockchain
+# Vitalynx : Electronic Health Records (EHR) using Blockchain

 This project is a basic implementation of a blockchain-based Electronic Health Record (EHR) system, developed to illustrate how blockchain technology can be applied to securely manage patient records.
 The system provides an interactive menu with options to: